- 2-hour guided walking tour with frequent stops to explore sites more closely

 - Tours support Brooklyn Navy Yard Exhibits & Programs

 Once America’s premier Naval shipyard, today the Brooklyn Navy Yard is a mission-driven industrial park and a hub of industry, technology, and craft.
 Explore the Navy Yard’s unique architecture and examine the many layers of history visible in the landscape, from Civil War-era machine shops to innovative LEED-Certified structures, and see how these buildings have been adapted for modern manufacturing.
-Learn about development projects currently underway at the Yard, which are projected to more than double the Yard’s workforce in the near future, the greatest expansion of the Yard since World War II.
+Learn about development projects currently underway at the Yard and some of the 500+ businesses that call the Yard home today.

 - General Admission: $25 per person

 - Children under 5 are welcome to attend free

 Private tours are available seven days a week, depending on availability.
 Pricing for private tours is based on a minimum occupancy of 12 guests, and a gratuity of 8.5% is added to all private tour bookings.

 - Dress appropriately for the weather and wear comfortable shoes.

 - We will walk approximately 2 miles on this tour.

 - Tours proceed rain or shine and will not be cancelled or rescheduled due to inclement weather unless such weather constitutes a dangerous situation, in which case Turnstile Tours will contact all tour attendees.